Xilinx/Embedded-Design-Tutorials/ZynqMPSoC-EDT/README.md

- >**Note**: The sequence mentioned in the tutorial steps for booting Linux on the hardware is specific to 2020.1, which must be installed on the Linux host machine to execute parts of this document.
+ >**Note**: The sequence mentioned in the tutorial steps for booting Linux on the hardware is specific to 2020.1, which must be installed on the Linux host machine to execute the Linux portions of this document.

  [Zynq UltraScale+ MPSoC Processing System Configuration](./docs/3-system-configuration.md) describes the creation of a system with the